Luis Saez

 Luis Saez (born May 19, 1992) is a Panamanian jockey in American Thoroughbred horse racing.
 Saez rode Maximum Security to finish first in the 2019 Kentucky Derby but was subsequently disqualified due to interference.
 The two later won the world's richest race, the $20,000,000 Saudi Cup, in 2020.
 Saez won his first Breeders' Cup race in 2020 and first American Classic in 2021, both with champion Essential Quality.

 Background

 Saez was born on May 19, 1992, in Panama City, Panama.
-He grew up on a farm and trained to be a jockey at the Laffit Pincay Jr. Jockey Training Academy in Panama.
+He trained to be a jockey at the Laffit Pincay Jr. Jockey Training Academy in Panama.
 He rode 37 winners in Panama before relocating to the United States.
 His younger brother, Juan, also became a jockey but died in a riding accident at Indiana Grand in 2014.
 Saez dedicated his win in the 2021 Belmont Stakes to his brother.

 Saez rides predominantly on the New York racing circuit and calls Belmont Park his second home.
 His height is 62 in and his riding weight is 111 lbs.